LukasMarx/ai-food-blog/src/content/posts/French Toast.md

 recipeYield: "4"
 calories: 220
 recipeCuisine: "French"
+recipeInstructions:
+  [
-recipeInstructions: ["In a shallow bowl, whisk together the eggs, milk, vanilla extract, and cinnamon.", "Melt the butter in a large non-stick skillet over medium heat.", "Dip each slice of bread into the egg mixture, coating both sides evenly.", "Place the bread in the skillet and cook until golden brown, about 2-3 minutes per side.", "Serve hot with your favorite toppings."]
+    "In a shallow bowl, whisk together the eggs, milk, vanilla extract, and cinnamon.", "Melt the butter in a large non-stick skillet over medium heat.", "Dip each slice of bread into the egg mixture, coating both sides evenly.", "Place the bread in the skillet and cook until golden brown, about 2-3 minutes per side.", "Serve hot with your favorite toppings.",
+  ]
 ---

 ## Why French Toast is a Great Idea for Breakfast